jdnoc/blacklet/index.markdown

         </h4>
         <p class="paragraph">
           We want to make the best notebook for you. <br><br>
-          The Blacklet is still in the prototype phase, most things won't change but some things will. <br><br> Contact us on <a href="https://twitter.com/onblackpaper">Twitter</a>, a <a href="https://facebook.com/onblackpaper">Facebook</a> or <a href="mailto:contact@onblackpaper.com">Email</a> and let us know what you'd like to see in the Blacklet.<br><br> Soon, blacklet will be launching a kickstarter campaing.
+          The Blacklet is still in the prototype phase, most things won't change but some things will. <br><br> Contact us on <a href="https://twitter.com/onblackpaper">Twitter</a>, a <a href="https://facebook.com/onblackpaper">Facebook</a> or <a href="mailto:contact@onblackpaper.com">Email</a> and let us know what you'd like to see in the Blacklet.<br><br> Soon we will be launching a kickstarter campaing.
 When it's launched, we will let you know.
 We want you to be a part of this journey!<br><br>
         </p>
         <!-- Sharingbutton Facebook -->
 <a class="resp-sharing-button__link" href="https://facebook.com/sharer/sharer.php?u=https%3A%2F%2Fonblackpaper.com%2Fblacklet" target="_blank" aria-label="Share on Facebook">